 The job duties at this level of nursing typically include measuring patient vital signs, helping patients eat, bathe, dress, and perform various other daily activities.
 CNAs may also help transfer patients between rooms or departments via wheelchairs and beds.

 How to Become a CNA

-You can become a CNA by first completing a state-approved education program.
-This can take three to eight weeks to complete.
+If you have your high school diploma or GED you can become a CNA by first completing a state-approved education program.
+A program can be found at community colleges and can take three to eight weeks to complete.

 Upon completion, you must pass an exam to earn your CNA certification and title.
 Upon successful completion of the exam, you will be a state-certified CNA.

 Once you've become a CNA and obtained some experience, Becoming a Certified Medication Aide is another way of furthering your healthcare career.
 Also referred to as Medical Aide Technicians, CMAs are responsible for administering daily medication to patients.

 How Much Does a CNA make?